-- The EIPs are visible to the ENI.
-After the operating system is configured with a static IP address, you can run the ifconfig or ipconfig command to obtain the public IP address of the ENI.
+- The Elastic IP address is visible on the NIC.
+After you configure a static IP address in the operating system, you can run the ifconfig or ipconfig command to query the public IP address on the ENI.

 - Log on to the VPC console.

-- On the Network Interfaces page, find the target ENI and click Bind to Instance to associate the ENI with an ECS instance.
+- In the ENI list, click Bind Instance to associate the ENI with an ECS instance.

-- When you associate an ENI that is associated with multiple EIPs in the Multi-EIP to ENI mode with an ECS instance, the ECS instance must be of the following specifications: ecs.c5-618, ecs.d1ne, ecs.db11-se1ne, ecs.ebma1, ecs.ebmc4, ecs.ebmg4, ecs.ebmg5, ecs.ebmg5ne, ecs.ebmgn5i, ecs.ebmgn5t, ecs.ebmhfg4, ecs.ebmhfg5, ecs.ebmi2, ecs.ebmi3, ecs.ebmr4, ecs.ebmr5, ecs.elmd1ne, ecs.elmdb, ecs.f1, ecs.f2, ecs.g5-618, ecs.gn3, ecs.gn5d, ecs.gn5i, ecs.gn5t, ecs.gn6p, ecs.gn6v, ecs.i2, ecs.r1, ecs.re4, ecs.re4e, ecs.sccg5, ecs.sccgn6, ecs.scch5, ecs.x1.i2, ecs.x1.i5, ecs.x1.i6, ecs.x1.i8, ecs.g5, ecs.c5, ecs.r5, ecs.t5, ecs.sn2ne, ecs.se1ne, and ecs.sn1ne.
-For more information, see Instance type families.
+- In the multi-EIP to ENI mode, you can associate an Elastic IP address with the secondary ENI, and then associate the secondary ENI with an ECS instance.
+Supported ECS instance families include: ecs.c5-618, ecs.d1ne, ecs.db11-se1ne, ecs.ebma1, ecs.ebmc4, ecs.ebmg4, ecs.ebmg5, ecs.ebmg5ne, ecs.ebmgn5i, ecs.ebmgn5t, ecs.ebmhfg4, ecs.ebmhfg5, ecs.ebmi2, ecs.ebmi3, ecs.ebmr4, ecs.ebmr5, ecs.elmd1ne, ecs.elmdb, ecs.f1, ecs.f2, ecs.g5-618, ecs.gn3, ecs.gn5d, ecs.gn5i, ecs.gn5t, ecs.gn6p, ecs.gn6v, ecs.i2, ecs.r1, ecs.re4, ecs.re4e, ecs.sccg5, ecs.sccgn6, ecs.scch5, ecs.x1.i2, ecs.x1.i5, ecs.x1.i6, ecs.x1.i8, ecs.g5, ecs.c5, ecs.r5, ecs.t5, ecs.sn2ne, ecs.se1ne, and ecs.sn1ne.
+For more information, see Instance families.